The University Library’s interlibrary loan service provides resources from libraries across Canada and around the world.

 - Free for distance students, interns, medical residents and students on placement.
 Register for distance and distributed library services to access interlibrary loan services.

-- Alumni and external borrowers will be charged a fee of $15 per request for interlibrary loan services and must submit requests in person at the Murray or Leslie and Irene Dubé Health Sciences Library.
+- Alumni and external borrowers will be charged a fee of $15 per request for interlibrary loan services and must submit requests via email to firstname.lastname@example.org.
+There may be additional charges if the cost for borrowing from the lending library exceed $15.
+In those cases, we will confirm the cost with you before proceeding with the request.

 How do I get electronic document requests?